 Global mentors and mentees talk relationship building

 ARVO’s Global Mentorship Program is a virtual program that supports early career members through monthly, guided topics related to non-scientific career development, general work-life balance and steps to actively engage with ARVO.
 The program pairs Members-in-Training and junior principal investigators with senior-level members in a six-month cohort.
-The first 2018 cohort is now underway, with applications still being accepted for the second cohort until May 31.

 Two past mentor/mentee pairs who successfully completed the program offer lessons learned on how to create a rewarding mentoring relationship.